olson-dan/rustzork/README.md

 It is not entirely finished.
 There is no save/restore and there are some small bugs, but all instructions used in Zork 1 are implemented and the game is mostly playable.

-I've only known Rust for like 2 weeks so this might suck.
+I've only known Rust for like ~~2 weeks~~ a few months so this might suck.

 Partially ported from my F# one.

 Read my shitty blog post about zmachines: http://grumpygeneralist.blogspot.com/2014/08/write-zmachine.html

+As for a license I'm not sure but I assume it would not be considered legal to use this code or any derivative in another project, and I won't be taking PRs.
+Sorry.

 ## WASM instructions